Share and Spread the love

 When it is time, she goes into a squatting position and signals to the rooster.
 Her head and body will be lowered to the ground.
 And, her wings slightly stretched to the sides.
 That way, the rooster can maintain balance.

 The anatomy of a rooster is a complex one.
-They have a small bump called papilla located inside the cloaca.
+They have a small bump called a papilla located inside the cloaca.
 The rooster hops on the hen’s back.
-He should position himself so that both their cloacas can come in contact with each other.
+He should position himself so that both their cloacas can come into contact with each other.

 The hen inverts her vent, while the rooster transfers the semen.
 What’s interesting is that it takes more than 30 seconds to finish everything.
 After that, the hen rises, shakes her feathers, and walks away.

 The semen can live for up to a month.
-So, even when the chickens mate, chances are that they might not produce fertile eggs immediately.
-There are reports that even after getting rid of the rooster for about a month, the hens produced fertile eggs.
+So, even when the chickens mate, there is a chance that they may not produce fertile eggs immediately.
+There are reports that even after removing the rooster for about a month, the hens continued to produce fertile eggs.

 It’s a Social Thing for Chickens to Mate

-Sometimes you might observe that chickens mate not only to reproduce.
+Sometimes, you might observe that chickens mate not only for reproduction.
 They do so to establish a hierarchy.
-When you have many roosters compared to the hens, there are chances of mating with the hen at regular intervals.
+When you have many roosters compared to the hens, there are chances of mating with the hens at regular intervals.

 This situation could be tricky and even lead to the death of hens.
 Female chickens are more vulnerable to problems when they mate too much.